sclebow/MACAD-Thesis-MEP-Graph/project_paper2.md

 | current_condition    | Current condition of the equipment, on a scale from 0.0 (failed) to 1.0 (new).
 If not provided, defaults to 1.0. |

 # Conclusion

+The synthetic data generator and the RUL simulation provide a framework for testing and validating asset management strategies in complex systems.
+By accurately modeling the relationships and attributes of various equipment types, AssetPulse can help organizations optimize their maintenance schedules, reduce costs, and improve overall system reliability.

+Future work will focus on refining the simulation parameters, incorporating real-world data for calibration, and expanding the framework to accommodate additional types of infrastructure systems.
+We also plan to enhance data export capabilities to allow integration with BIM and asset management software for practical applications.

 # References

 ::: {#refs}